typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 }
 ```

-`Latch` is a concurrent finite state machine represented by the ADT `State`
-which admits two possible states `Awaiting` and `Done`.
-The `Awaiting`
-state reflects that the `Latch` is still active and that there are `count`
-latches left that must be released. `waiter` is used to semantically
-block fibers that call `await` while still in the `Awaiting` state.
-The
-`Done` state reflects that the latch has been released.

-The `release` method atomically modifies the state based on its current value:
-if the current state is `Counting` and there is more than one latch remaining,
-then subtract by one, but if there is only one latch left, then transition to
-the `Done` state and unblock all the waiters.
-If the current state is `Done`,
-then do nothing.

-The `await` method inspects the current state; if it is `Done`, then allow the
-current fiber to pass through, otherwise, block the current fiber with the
-`waiter`.

-The example program creates a latch with 10 steps and spawns 10 fibers, each of
+The program creates a `Latch` with 10 latches and spawns 10 fibers, each of
-which will release one step.
-The main fiber awaits against the latch.
-Once all
+which releases one internal latch.
+The main fiber awaits against the `Latch`.
-10 fibers have released a step, the main fiber is unblocked and can proceed.
+Once all 10 fibers have released a latch, the main fiber is unblocked and can
+proceed.
 The  output of the program should look something like the following:

 ```
 1 counting down